Nivetha-AI/GITHUB-REPOSITORY-SEARCH/README.md

 User-Friendly Interface: The project provides an intuitive interface that is easy to use and understand.

 Fast and Efficient: The tool utilizes efficient algorithms to process repository data quickly, providing instant results.

+#Technology Used
+Django
+Python
+Deployed in Python anywhere